dyland88/music-for-your-mood/README.md

 ## Running the Dev Server

-Install dependencies using `npm install`
+Install dependencies using `npm install --legacy-peer-deps`

 Run the command `npm run dev` and open http://localhost:3000/ in your browser.